MicrosoftDocs/ATADocs/ATADocs/what-is-ata.md

 ## What next?

--   For more information about how ATA fits into your network check out:[ATA Architecture](../Topic/ATA-Architecture.md)
+-   For more information about how ATA fits into your network check out:[ATA architecture](ata-architecture.md)

--   To get started deploying ATA: [ATA Deployment Guide](../Topic/ATA-Deployment-Guide.md)
+-   To get started deploying ATA: [Install ATA](install-ata.md)

 ## See Also
 [For ATA support, check out our forum!](https://social.technet.microsoft.com/Forums/security/en-US/home?forum=mata)